 Once I did this, I was able to bring back up the shadows in the composition and retain as much details as possible in the highlights.

-One of my favorite natural light shots, I positioned Erin back on the coffee table and stepped back to get a full body shot.
+For one of my favorite natural light shots, Erin is back on the coffee table and I stepped back to get a full body shot.

 I shot in horizontal mode and was able to use the Sony 55mm f1.8 to get as much details as possible in the composition.

 A simple natural light portrait shot of Erin.
 I liked how the natural light created a soft glow on her face and sweater.

 As you can see, the opposite side of the face was more in shadow.
 I was able to raise the details in post-production since I was shooting under exposed by around 2 stops.

 At first I didn’t like this shot, but it quickly grew on me.
 The depth of field was so shallow that much of her face and hair was out of focus, except for the wave of hair closest to the camera.